 FINRA Foundation Military Spouse Fellow Profiles

+During the certification process, Katie volunteered at various military financial readiness events and with the Virginia Cooperative Extension.
+She also served on the Consumer Affairs Commission of Alexandria.
+These experiences opened her eyes to the vast need for financial literacy education efforts, particularly in the military community.
 "The fact that financial problems exist within a population that has sacrificed so much for our country is a motivation for me to help them reach their financial goals," Katie said.